Everything you need to know about red brick universities

 What are the red brick universities?

 The original red brick universities are those that received their Royal Charter to become independent universities in the 20th century.
-This was after they were created in response to the growing demand for a technical and scientifically skilled work post-Industrial Revolution.
+This was after they were created in response to the growing demand for a technical and scientifically skilled workforce post-Industrial Revolution.

-Universities that labelled "red brick" get their name from the fact they are newer than more established universities, such as Oxford and Cambridge as well as newer, but pre-Victorian, universities like University of Durham.
+Universities labelled "red brick" get their name from the fact they are newer than more established universities, such as Oxford and Cambridge as well as newer, but pre-Victorian, universities like University of Durham.

-Due to the architectural trends of the time, with distinct terracotta brick used for the buildings across the sites of these institutions, so came the name red brick university.
+Due to the architectural trends of the time, with distinct terracotta brick used for the buildings across the sites of these institutions, so came the name Red Brick University!
 The University of Liverpool was built with red bricks, which led to the term being coined by Professor Edgar Allison Peers to describe this group of institutions.

 Which universities are red brick?

 The answer will depend on who you ask.
-There isn't an official list, the as universities that are categorised as 'red brick' is up for debate.
+There isn't an official list, as universities that are categorised as 'red brick' is up for debate.

 Many will tell you there are six red brick universities, which are: